Gepids: Fall and last records

 The Gepids were finally overrun by the Avars in the 567 Lombard-Gepid war.
 Many Gepids followed Alboin to Italy in 568 according to Paulus Diaconus, but many remained in the area of their old kingdom.

 In 630, Theophylact Simocatta reported that the Byzantine Army entered the territory of the Avars and attacked a Gepid feast, capturing 30,000 Gepids (they met no Avars).

 Recent excavation by the Tisza River at Szolnok brought up a Gepid nobleman from an Avar period grave who was also wearing Turkic-Avar pieces next to the traditional Germanic clothes in which he was buried.

 In the eighth century, Paul the Deacon lists Gepid, Bulgarian, Sarmatian, Pannonian, Suabian and Norican villages in Italy but we do not know if Paul means in his own day or is simply lifting the phrase from an older source.

-Archeological sites
+Archaeological sites

 Numerous archaeological sites have been attributed to the Gepids.
 The first scientific excavations of such an attributed Gepid site were done by István Kovács at Band in 1906 and 1907.
+However, attributing a precise ethnicity to archaeological findings from this period is a difficult and disputable method.

+The analysis of the burial sites show that high-status burials with valuable goods are initially clustered in northwestern Transylvania (dated to the mid- and late fifth century), then in the sixth-century cemeteries primarily appear in the Hungarian Plain.
+The upper class of the Gepid society had access to Thuringian brooches, amber beads, or Scandinavian belt buckles, in particular visible in the female burials, pointing at close relations with Scandinavia, Thuringia, Crimea, and the Baltic coast.

 In Vlaha, Cluj County, Romania, a necropolis was discovered in August 2004 with over two hundred tombs dated to the sixth century AD.
 Eighty-five percent of the discovered tombs were robbed in the same period.
 The remaining artifacts are ceramics, bronze articles and an armory.
 Also in Romania, at Miercurea Sibiului, there is another necropolis with rich artifacts.
 Other necropolises in Romania are: